-‘Martin Scorsese Presents: The Saints’: Famed Director Creates A Reverent Look At Christian Heroes
+‘Martin Scorsese Presents: The Saints’ Creates A Reverent Look At Christian Heroes

 (REVIEW) Martin Scorsese has been getting a lot more religious lately.
 He finally got to make his Catholic drama passion project “Silence” in 2016.
-Since then, his films have been deeply spiritual such as the ending of “The Irishman” to the entirety of “Killers of the Flower Moon” (a movie reviewed here and put on list of top 10 2023 best faith-based films).
+Since then, his films have been deeply spiritual, such as the ending of “The Irishman” to the entirety of “Killers of the Flower Moon” (a movie reviewed here and put on list of top 10 2023 best faith-based films).

-Inspired by Pope Francis, Scorcese’s working on a new film about Jesus — his second — after the infamous “The Last Temptation of Christ.”
+Inspired by Pope Francis, Scorsese’s working on a new film about Jesus — his second — after the infamous “The Last Temptation of Christ.”
 It fits then, that Scorsese’s latest project is about the lives of traditional Catholic saints.

-“Martin Scorsese Presents: The Saints” is an eight-episode docudrama series following the lives and sacrifices of saints like Joan of Arc, Francis of Assisi, John the Baptist, Thomas Becket, Mary Magdalene, Moses the Black, Sebastian and Maximillian Kolbe.
+“Martin Scorsese Presents: The Saints” is an eight-episode docudrama series following the lives and sacrifices of saints: Joan of Arc, Francis of Assisi, John the Baptist, Thomas Becket, Mary Magdalene, Moses the Black, Sebastian and Maximillian Kolbe.
 Each episode features a dramatization of their lives, narration by Scorsese and a panel featuring the famed director “and friends,” including Father James Martin (author of “My Life with the Saints”), Paul Elie (senior fellow at the Berkley Center for Religion, Peace and World Affairs) and Mary Karr (a professor and poet).

 Running now through Dec.
 31, NewsMatch will match your donations up to $1,000.
 Your generosity will help keep Religion Unplugged going in 2025 and beyond.
 You can donate here.

 The idea of a “saint,” or a particularly holy and good person, is ubiquitous across world history and faith traditions.
 Within the Christian tradition, the term “saint” was originally used to refer simply to believers.
 By the 10th century, the church had developed a procedure of canonization whereby a particularly exemplary Christian might be recognized as such for special honor and veneration.
-Gradually, a fixed process was developed by the pope, which requited that the person must have led a life of heroic sanctity and performed at least two miracles.
+Gradually, a fixed process was developed by the pope, which required that the person must have led a life of heroic sanctity and performed at least two miracles.

 The notion comes with some controversy in the history of Protestant vs. Catholic Christianity.
-Protestants would accuse Catholics of praying to the saints themselves and worshiping their icons.
+Protestants would accuse Catholics of praying to the saints themselves and worshipping their icons.
 In turn, Catholics would accuse Protestants of not understanding how asking saints to pray for you — a practice known as intercession — was no different than asking a friend to pray for you.

 Scorsese’s new project, however, is far more ecumenical.
 Although all of the saints featured are official Catholic ones, they are talked about more as heroes worth admiring — something even a Protestant can get behind.